Ecogenomics/GTDBTk/docs/faq.md

 This taxonomy is similar, but not identical to NCBI and Silva.
 In many cases the GTDB taxonomy more strictly follows the nomenclatural rules for rank suffixes which is why there is Nitrospirota instead of Nitrospirae.

-**Q:** GTDB-Tk crashes after reaching the job memory limit on my Job Scheduler?
+**Q:** GTDB-Tk crashes after reaching the job memory limit on my Job Scheduler / why does pplacer fail?
-**A:** We believe this is an issue with how Linux reports memory usage when `pplacer` is run with multiple CPUs.
+**A:** We believe that this is an issue with how Linux reports memory usage when `pplacer` is run with multiple CPUs.
-It appears, that Linux believes the amount of memory being requested is times .
-As such, this can cause issues with queuing systems.
-It will naturally run slower, but a solution if to use a single CPU.
+It appears that Linux believes that each thread is consuming the total amount of memory allocated, not sharing it.
+We have typically oberseved this issue affecting queuing systems/HPCs.

+A solution is to run the classify step (and thus pplacer) with a single CPU until pplacer can be run using an alternate thread count (see #195 to track the status of that feature).